amason445/game_reviews_data_warehouse/README.md

 - Python

 ## Data Source: Rawg.io
 Rawg.io is a large, public database that collects and maintains information about video games and video game ratings.
 Rawg.io also provides a publicly available API which I used to scrape this data (Rawg.io, 2023).
 The API follows the REST architecture, uses HTTP requests and returns JSON Objects (Gupta, 2022).
-For this project, I accessed five end points Rawg.io wrote for their API:
+For this project, I accessed five endpoints Rawg.io wrote for their API:

 - [Developer End Point](https://api.rawg.io/docs/#tag/developers)
 - [Games End Point](https://api.rawg.io/docs/#tag/games)